Love Life (American TV series): Filming

 Filming had begun by August 2019 in Queens, New York.
 The final scene of the finale was filmed on March 12, 2020, and production was forced to shut down the next day because of the COVID-19 pandemic.
 While several more days of filming pick-ups had been planned, they were able to complete the season without those additional shots.

 Release

 The series premiered on May 27, 2020, on HBO Max.
 In Australia, the series was released on May 27, 2020, on Stan, and public broadcaster BBC acquired television broadcast rights in the United Kingdom (where the series started airing on the broadcaster's main BBC One channel) to the series on September 10, 2020.
 The series is streaming on Lionsgate Play in India.
 In the United States, the series was aired on TBS on August 22, 2021.

 The second season was scheduled to debut on October 28, 2021, with the first three episodes available immediately, followed by three episodes on November 4, and the final four episodes on November 11.

 In December 2022, Love Life was canceled after two seasons and removed from HBO Max.
 In July 2025, it was announced that the series was acquired by Netflix and was released on Netflix on August 5, 2025.
+It is set to leave Netflix on February 4, 2026.